iterative/dvc.org/content/docs/command-reference/checkout.md

   <abbr>outputs</abbr> against the actual files or directories in the
   <abbr>workspace</abbr> (similar to `dvc status`).

-  > Stage outputs should be defined in `dvc.yaml`.
+  > Stage outputs must be defined in `dvc.yaml`.
 If found there but not in
-  > `dvc.lock`, they'll be skipped, with a warning.
+  > `dvc.lock`, they'll be skipped with a warning.

 - Missing data files or directories are restored from the cache.
 Those that don't match with `dvc.lock` or `.dvc` files are removed.
 See options `--force`